driscoll42/ebayMarketAnalyzer/Readme.md

 # eBay Sold Price Scraper

+Note: This works as of the last commit.
+It's very likely some change in eBay's website will break this at some point after I stop maintaining.

 This program is built to scrape all sold item data from eBay for any particular item.
 It will save the data to an excel file and create a scatter plot of the sold prices by date along with the median plot line and trendline.
 Further if you enter in the MSRP, it will plot a line for that and the break even prices of scalpers (particularly relevant when this was written during the PS5, Zen 3, and Xbox Series X launch).

 Examples: